creativescala/creative-scala/src/pages/sequences/paths.md

 ---------------------------------------------------------------------------------------------

-: How to create the three different types of `PathElement`. {#tbl:sequences:path-element}
+: How to create the three different types of `PathElement`. @:tref(sequences:path-element)

 Constructing a `List` is straight-forward: we just call `List` with the elements we want the list to contain.
 Here are some examples.